onuryurdupak/unity3d-recursive-selector/README.md

 ![](/Readme/Example_Lobby_Representation.png)

-You might want to select all `Text` components that contain the 'Empty Slot' text and modify their font color.
+You might want to select all `Text` components inside the grid (which contain 'Empty Slot' texts in our example) and modify their font color.

 Your options include: